Tour Schedule with Current Dates

-Behind Closed Doors will primarily consist of works from the Brooklyn Museum’s world-renowned collections as well as exceptional loans from distinguished institutions and private collectors.
-This will be the first presentation of the Museum’s important Spanish colonial holdings since the groundbreaking 1996 exhibition Converging Cultures: Art & Identity in Spanish America.
-The exhibition will be accompanied by a scholarly catalogue with contributions by leading scholars of Colonial Spanish and British American art.
+Behind Closed Doors primarily consists of works from the Brooklyn Museum’s world-renowned collections as well as exceptional loans from distinguished institutions and private collectors.
+It is the first presentation of the Museum’s important Spanish colonial holdings since the groundbreaking 1996 exhibition Converging Cultures: Art & Identity in Spanish America.
+The exhibition is accompanied by a scholarly catalogue with contributions by leading scholars of Colonial Spanish and British American art.

 Behind Closed Doors: Art in the Spanish American Home, 1492–1898 is organized by Richard Aste, Curator of European Art, Brooklyn Museum.